-'Covid Corporate Finance Facility (CCFF)': Bank of England (BOE) scheme to support liquidity among larger investment grade firms which make a material UK contribution, helping to bridge coronavirus disruption to their cash flows.
+'Covid Corporate Financing Facility (CCFF)': Bank of England (BOE) scheme to support liquidity among larger investment grade firms which make a material UK contribution, helping to bridge COVID-19 disruption to their cash flows.
 The Bank of England provided liquidity by purchasing short-term debt in the form of commercial paper from corporates.
 Barclays acts as dealer.
+This scheme closed for new purchases of commercial paper with effect from 23 March 2021.

-[•]CRD IV' The Fourth Capital Requirements Directive, comprising an EU Directive and an accompanying Regulation (CRR) that together prescribe EU capital adequacy and liquidity requirements, and which implements Basel 3 in the European Union.
+'CRD IV' The Fourth Capital Requirements Directive, comprising an EU Directive and an accompanying Regulation (CRR) that together prescribe EU capital adequacy and liquidity requirements, and which implements Basel 3 in the European Union.